csound/manual/docs/opcodes/passign.md

 _passign_ can transfer the instrument p-fields to a one dimensional array, either an iarray or a karray.

-Example
+## Examples

 Here is an example of the passign opcode.
-It uses the file [passign.csd](../../examples/passign.csd).
+It uses the file [passign.csd](../examples/passign.csd).

 ``` csound-csd title="A variant of toot8.csd that uses passign." linenums="1"
 --8<-- "examples/passign.csd"